Introduction

 How common were these washings?

 These ritual washings must have been a near daily occurrence in Israel.
 The ritual of the red heifer would have occurred at least as often as someone died.
-It is no exaggeration to say that these purification ceremonies would have been routine in the life of a typical Jew.
+It is no exaggeration to say that these purification ceremonies would have been routine in the life of any Jew.